The Slider: Songs and recording

 On the recommendation of Elton John, the bulk of The Slider was recorded outside of Paris at Strawberry Studios in Château d'Hérouville to avoid British taxing laws.
 According to Visconti, the pressure to create another blockbuster record was huge.
 Production there began on 3 February 1972 with the recording of "Ballrooms of Mars" and overdubs to "Thunderwing".
 After a short tour of the United States, sessions reconvened at Strawberry Studios during 8–12 March, where backing tracks for "The Slider", "Rock On", "Metal Guru", "Mystic Lady", "Spaceball Ricochet" (remake), "Rabbit Fighter" and "Main Man" were laid down along with the B-sides "Lady" and "Sunken Rags" plus an outtake later titled "Buick MacKane and the Babe Shadow" on archival releases.
 Visconti recalls that Bolan was beginning to drink and use cocaine at this time, which affected his personality during the sessions.
 In spite of this, the recordings went quickly and efficiently, in contrast to the months-long process of recording Electric Warrior.
 Visconti remembers the happiest times making the record being late-night parties in the studio when "the French wine would kick in and we’d listen to the playback of the songs we’d done that day.
 We’d run around the building, having a ball.
 That was the fun part.
 It was worth all the stress to hear that these tracks were… scintillating".

-Further recording was done from 31 March to 2 April at Rosenberg Studios in Copenhagen, Denmark.
+Further recording was done from 31 March to 2 April back at Rosenberg Studios.
 These sessions produced "Buick MacKane", "Baby Boomerang" and "Chariot Choogle" along with a 12-minute rehearsal of new song "Children of the Revolution", with a note "For Ringo" on the tape box sheet as the song was to be used in the T. Rex concert film Born to Boogie directed by Starr that spring.
 Finally, backing vocals by Flo & Eddie were overdubbed at Elektra Sound Recorders in Los Angeles, along with further overdubbing and final mixing, in early April.